Belgian Air Force: 2000s

 On 29 March 2004, four F-16s from Kleine Brogel were transferred under NATO's Baltic Air Policing mission to the Šiauliai Air Base in Lithuania for three months, where they were employed in monitoring the Lithuanian, Latvian, and Estonian skies.

-In 2005, the Helicopter Wing (WHeli – HeliW) deployed four A-109 (including one Medevac) in Tuzla, Bosnia.
+In 2005, the Helicopter Wing (WHeli – HeliW) deployed four A109 (including one Medevac) in Tuzla, Bosnia.
 In July, four F-16s deployed to Afghanistan to support the NATO International Security Assistance Force.
 From June to October 2005, the 80th UAV Squadron deployed its B-Hunter in Tuzla.

 In 2006, Belgian Hunter UAVs deployed to the Democratic Republic of the Congo as part of the EU EUFOR peacekeeping mission.
-At the same time, the Helicopter Wing (WHeli – HeliW) deployed three A-109 (including 1 Medevac) in Mostar, Bosnia, in Operation Blue Bee.
+At the same time, the Helicopter Wing (WHeli – HeliW) deployed three A109 (including 1 Medevac) in Mostar, Bosnia, in Operation Blue Bee.

 On 1 December 2006 the Belgian Air Component deployed again under Baltic Air Policing mission four F-16 MLU aircraft to Šiauliai Air Base in Lithuania, to defend the airspace of Estonia, Latvia, and Lithuania.

 From August 2008, four F-16s were deployed to Kandahar in Afghanistan in support of the Dutch land forces.

+2010s

 In March 2011, Belgium deployed six F-16 fighters to Araxos in Greece, in support of Operation Odyssey Dawn, to support the NATO operations over Libya.
 The aircraft were already at the base as part of a joint exercise and were transferred to NATO command.
 Up to June 2011, the aircraft had flown over 1,000 hours over Libya and attacked various military installations and targets.